Battle of Liyang: Aftermath

 Despite initial successes, Cao Cao had suffered setbacks, and in the end could only retain the beachhead Liyang after nine months of campaigning.
 He stayed in Xu City for the next three months, possibly to assert his authority to prevent any disorder that might arise from his extended absence.
-During his stay there, he issued two proclamations that sought to punish and demote officers who had been unsuccessful, with the reason that ranks and rewards should not be given to those who failed to earn them.
+During his stay there, he issued two proclamations that sought to punish and demote unsuccessful officers, with the reason that ranks and rewards should not be given to those who failed to earn them.

 The threat of the Yuan brothers would soon resolve itself, as Guo Jia had reasoned.
 The Yuan brothers had turned against each other, with Yuan Shang gaining the upper hand in the fraternal conflict.
 Yuan Tan was eventually driven from Nanpi and took refuge in Pingyuan; besieged there, he turned to Cao Cao for help.
 The Governor of Jing Province Liu Biao, an old ally of Yuan Shao, had the famed writer Wang Can write a letter each to Yuan Tan and Yuan Shang on his behalf, urging them to fight against their nemesis Cao Cao, not amongst themselves.
 The letter to Yuan Tan in particular celebrated the Yuan brothers' victory in Ye against a strong enemy, and sternly disapproved of Yuan Tan's reliance on Cao Cao.
 Still, Liu Biao's remonstrances fell on deaf ears.

-Cao Cao was engaged in battle with Liu Biao on their common border when Yuan Tan's ambassador Xin Pi came to him.
-It turned out that Xin Pi was disillusioned about his lord, and suggested to Cao Cao that this would be the opportunity to destroy both Yuan Shang and Yuan Tan, before the two brothers make up and unite their forces.
+Cao Cao was engaged in battle with Liu Biao on their common border when Yuan Tan's ambassador Xin Pi approached him.
+It turned out that Xin Pi was disillusioned about his lord, and suggested to Cao Cao that this would be the opportunity to destroy both Yuan Shang and Yuan Tan before the two brothers make up and unite their forces.
 Xun Yu had also made an argument along these lines previously.
-Cao Cao accepted the advice, and ostensibly allied with Yuan Tan.
+Cao Cao accepted the advice and ostensibly allied with Yuan Tan.
 In 204, Cao Cao launched an attack from Liyang and routed Yuan Shang's army from Ye to relieve Yuan Tan, causing Yuan Shang to seek refuge with Yuan Xi.
-In the year after that, Cao Cao accused Yuan Tan of ill intent and cancelled the alliance, and followed that by laying siege to Nanpi.
+In the year after that, Cao Cao accused Yuan Tan of ill intent and canceled the alliance, and followed that by laying siege to Nanpi.
 Yuan Tan was killed in that battle.
 The Yuan clan's hold on China's north was thus broken, though they would hold on until their final destruction in 207.